nil-andreu/personal-blog/README.md

 # GitHub Actions
 To automate the test on when pushing the code to the respository.

-I am testing both:
+For the backend, it focuses on testing:
 - Functionality: that the code is working well
-- Code Quality: automating checks of the code quality and persistance
+- Code Quality: automating checks of the code quality and persistance with PEP8

 If we run this utility for GitHub Actions:
 ```